fmjohnson97/HumansAndComputerLearning/README.md

 Next, clone this repo in the same folder as the previous three.
 Folders with the same name between this repo and the others should be merged.

-Finally, just run the trainMazeLSTM.py and trainMemGymLSTM.py scripts to train the models, or provide weights (--weights path $path_to_model_weights$) to test a model checkpoint.
+Finally, just run the trainMazeLSTM.py and trainMemGymLSTM.py scripts to train the models, or provide weights (--weights path #path_to_model_weights#) to test a model checkpoint.